newline-lab/20810209/docs/source/lab0.rst

 Set up Drivers for Orbbec Astra Devices
 #####

-In Ros docs there is a `wiki for Orbbec Astra Devices <http://wiki.ros.org/astra_camera>`_ .
-Here you can find the instructions to install the required drivers.
+In Ros docs there is a `wiki for Orbbec Astra Devices <http://wiki.ros.org/astra_camera>`_, where you can find the instructions to install the required drivers.
 The related  GitHub repository is  `here <https://github.com/orbbec/ros_astra_camera>`_.

 Stream and record data